7 min read

 During your luteal phase, you may have a dramatic decrease in your tolerance for bullsh*t and your ability to suffer fools.

-The desire for connection with others often dwindles as your emotional landscape invites you to turn inwards and tend to your own varying emotions.
+The desire for connection with others often dwindles as your emotional landscape invites you to turn inward and tend to your own varying emotions.
 It can be a rocky phase, especially in the second half, and many women report that their shadow selves come out to play at this time.

 • Honor and express your emotions in this phase, and feel free to take lots of time alone.